giova86/Python-webcamTracking/README.md

 ## Python

-This code is tested to work with Python 3.9
+This code is tested to work with Python 3.9.
+At the moment it doesn't work on Mac Silicon.
+In order to avoid the problem use the terminal in Rosetta mode.

 ## Requirements